TradersCorner/TradeScout-Landing/replit.md

 # Overview

-TradeScout is a full-stack web application designed to connect homeowners and contractors directly without intermediaries.
+TradeScout USA is a full-stack web application designed to connect American homeowners and US contractors directly without intermediaries.
 The platform serves as a landing page with early access signup functionality, targeting users who want to avoid traditional lead generation platforms that act as middlemen.
 TradeScout is a network where homeowners can find verified contractors for various home improvement services including remodeling, painting, roofing, flooring, and other construction-related work.

 # User Preferences